 In circumstances where you are planning to dismiss and rehire 20 or more employees within 90 days or less, you may have to follow the collective consultation process used for redundancy dismissals.

-In the event that you try to force through a change of contract you may find yourself facing a whole host of practical and legal issues in consequence, not least the possibility of defending a tribunal claim.
+In the event that you try to impose a change of contract terms, you may face a number of practical and legal implications, not least the possibility of defending a tribunal claim.
 Similarly, legal disputes can also arise as a result of any unreasonable enforcement of a flexibility clause.

 If you seek to unilaterally change the terms and conditions under which an employee works, or unreasonably impose changes under a contractual provision such as a mobility clause, that individual may: